cgmcintyr/SimulaQron/examples/mbqc/README.md

 | name   | string                  | name of gate to be created (does not have to be unique)                        |
 | type   | string                  | "H", "CZ", "CX", "Z", or "X" (no other gates supported)                        |
 | qubits | list of strings or ints | lists qubits the gate is applied to (2nd qubit is not necessary for H, X or Z) |

+## Authors

+This example was created at the RIPE NCC Quantum Internet Hackathon 2018 by Team aMBiQuiCy.

+The team members were:

+* Georg Harder
+* Andrey Hoursanov
+* Marc Ibrahim
+* Yao Ma
+* Anne Marin
+* Christopher McIntyre
+* Shraddha Singh